Where Do Most Car Accidents Happen in Syracuse?

 Expressways

-The most dangerous expressway spots have short on/off ramps, left exits, and sudden lane reductions that require rapid weaving and lane changes.
+Some of the more dangerous expressway spots have short on/off ramps, left exits, and sudden lane reductions that require rapid weaving and lane changes.

-Notable crash-prone locations include:
+Notable crash-possible locations include:

-• I-81 at Route 481 interchange (the Tri-level): Lane shifts and speeding lead to rollovers and impacts with barriers
+• I-81 at Route 481 interchange (the Tri-level): Lane shifts and speeding can lead to rollovers and impacts with barriers

 Who Pays for Car Accident Injuries in New York?